 The Alternative Careers in Teaching (act!) program is an individually tailored, alternative pathway to initial Wisconsin licensure as a secondary (grades 6-12) mathematics or science teacher.
 The program is tailored to adult career-changers looking for an alternative path to licensure that is flexible, fast, and convenient.

 - A minimum of a Bachelor’s degree from a regionally accredited institution.
 Individuals best suited for the act! program have an undergraduate degree in a Science, Technology, Engineering, or Mathematics (STEM) related field.

-- 5 or more years of work experience (including employment experience while in the program)
+- Experience working in a math or science field (including experience while in the program)

 The act! program is a cooperative program between the University of Wisconsin Colleges and the University of Wisconsin Oshkosh.
 The program is structured to meet the needs of the adult learner.
-To be contacted by a program representative, click here.
+Learn more about the program or get involved, contact Dr. Dubear Kroening.

-Anyone who would like information regarding the NOYCE Grant stipend should contact Dr. Michael Beeth.
+For more information about the NOYCE Grant stipend contact Dr. Michael Beeth.

 Funding for the Robert Noyce Teacher Scholarship Program is